-We requested data on any early retirements in respect of the Employer from the administering authority for the year ending 31 March 2018.
+We requested data on any early retirements in respect of the Employer from the administering authority for the year ending 31 March 2019.

-We have been notified of six new early retirements during the year which were not allowed for at the previous accounting date.
-The total annual pension that came into payment was £35,700.
+It is our understanding that there were no new early retirements over the year which were not allowed for at the previous accounting date.